w3kasper/talkbot/README.md

 npm run dev
 ```

-It should look like this:
+It should look like this.

 ![Capture](https://github.com/w3kasper/talkbot/assets/108923998/119d11e3-1ddc-4905-8436-5d490b0a780f)

+Press Record and talk to the GPT.